-Out-of-state drivers arrested in Colorado for DUI, DWAI, or underage DUI generally face the same penalties as in-state drivers.
+Out-of-state drivers arrested in Colorado for DUI, DWAI, or underage DUI generally face the same penalties as do Colorado residents.
 A drunk driving or drugged driving conviction may result in a license revocation, fines and fees, community service, online classes, and jail time.
 (Though incarceration is rare for a first-time misdemeanor offense.)1

 Fighting DUI charges requires a significant time commitment, including having to take days off from work or school to attend court hearings.
 But many out-of-state drivers will never have to return to Colorado if they retain a local attorney to represent them.

 In this article, our Colorado criminal defense lawyers will address: